feravolt/Preload-docs/README.md

          — Accurate app's RAM indicator
          — No possible OS permission restrictions
          — On supported kernels OOM score adjustment will be applied for preloaded app process — Possible risk of running out of memory.
-Don\'t overload RAM with preload data
+Don't overload RAM with preload data

     >> The indicator shows how much RAM is used/available for preload - measuring method depends on the ROOT access availability.